ibm-cloud-docs/key-protect/pricing-plan.md

 The Cross-region resiliency plan includes a non-prorated monthly charge **per region** (as long at least one key has been created in an instance in the region).
 This regional charge is the same regardless of the number of instances you have in a region and only applies to the Cross-region resliency plan; you are charged the same for 100 instances in a region as you would be for one.
 This plan also charges double the key version price for each key version.
 {: tip}

+Some {{site.data.keyword.cloud_notm}} services require {{site.data.keyword.keymanagementserviceshort}} instances that are provisioned under the cross-region resiliency plan.
+These instances support advanced service capabilities.
+Downgrading from the cross-region resiliency plan to the standard plan can affect the functionality of these dependent services.
+Before you downgrade, verify that your dependent {{site.data.keyword.cloud_notm}} services do not require cross-region disaster recovery capabilities.
+{: important}

 ## Pricing scenarios for {{site.data.keyword.keymanagementserviceshort}} Standard